 Astros Executive's Rant At Reporters Draws Firestorm On Eve Of Series

-The Houston Astros have had a season to remember: 107 regular season wins, against just 55 losses.
+The Houston Astros have had a season to remember: 107 regular season wins against just 55 losses.
 The Astros are heavy favorites to win their second World Series in three years.
 The series starts Tuesday evening.

 Yet a celebratory rant by a senior executive after they clinched the pennant over the weekend has shifted attention to unwelcome subjects off the field, including domestic violence and the team's handling of female reporters.